 bafang bbshd review

 Summary

 The Bafang BBSHD is the flagship mid-drive motor from Bafang.
-The motor stator is 66% larger than that of the BBS02, and it runs at 130-150rpm vs 120rpm for the BBS02.
-The motor itself is physically larger and just under 1kg heavier and it has external cooling fins that aid with heat dissipation.
-The motor controller uses 12 x INRFB 3077 MOSFETs which enable the motor to handle the 30A continuous current.
+The motor stator is 66% larger than that of the BBS02 and runs at 130-150rpm vs 120rpm for the BBS02.
+The motor itself is physically larger and just under 1kg heavier, and it has external cooling fins that aid with heat dissipation.
+The motor controller uses 12 x INRFB 3077 MOSFETs, enabling the motor to handle the 30A continuous current.
 Power-wise, it can produce up to 160N.m of torque (compared with 120N.m for the o2).

-The installation criteria are the same as with all Bafang mid-drives and are available in the classic 68mm-73mm bottom bracket fitment – there is also a couple of versions made specifically for the wider bottom brackets used on fat bikes (100mm or 120mm).
+The installation criteria are the same as with all Bafang mid-drives and are available in the classic 68mm-73mm bottom bracket fitment.
+There are also a couple of versions made specifically for the wider bottom brackets used on fat bikes (100mm or 120mm).

+bafang bbshd review